 As required under Wagner Peyser, IDES provides employment services to all Illinoisans through basic career services, easily accessible technology and coordinated efforts with workforce partners within a statewide network of American Job Centers (AJC).
 The agency is committed to connecting Illinois' workforce to the education, training and jobs required to strengthen the economy in Illinois.
-The employment service program improves the prospects of connecting qualified jobseekers with an employment, educational or training opportunity through both Illinois Job Link and referrals to partner programs in the AJCs.
-Illinois Job Link (IJL) was established as Illinois' Labor Exchange System as required under Wagner Peyser to provide a job bank plus intuitive tools and resources that empower job seekers and employers.
+The employment service program improves the prospects of qualified jobseekers by connecting them with an employment, educational or training opportunity through both Illinois Job Link and referrals to partner programs in the AJCs.
+Illinois Job Link (IJL) was established as Illinois' Labor Exchange System as required under the Wagner Peyser Act and, subsequently, the Workforce Innovation and Opportunity Act (WIOA) to provide a job bank plus intuitive tools and resources that empower job seekers and employers.
 These connections are developed and maintained through active employer outreach and engagement with jobseekers.
 IJL is the state's no-cost online job search tool featuring current job openings, both regionally and nationally.
 IJL is available 24 hours a day, 7 days a week.
 Through IJL, jobseekers and employers are free to browse job postings and resumes make contact and arrange job interviews.
 IJL also includes useful links to resources such as skills certification, training programs, and labor market information.
 IDES' employment services program also has a special focus on youth and job seekers returning from incarceration.
 As required by Wagner Peyser IDES employs staff to reach out to migrant and seasonal farmworkers to ensure that they have access to all of the services provided by IDES.
 The outreach staff locates, contacts, and informs MSFWs about workers' rights, job openings, IJL, and potential referrals for workforce partner services.